-Northumbria Healthcare NHS Foundation Trust and Northumberland County Council are proud to take part in Northumberland Pride on 1 June.
+Northumbria Healthcare NHS Foundation Trust and Northumberland County Council are proud to have taken part in the first ever Northumberland Pride event.

-Alan Richardson, chairman at Northumbria Healthcare said: “We are delighted to be standing together with the council supporting the LGBT+ community at this great event.
+Jim Mackey, chief executive at Northumbria Healthcare, said: “We were delighted to be standing together with the council to support this great event.